 Resisting Brandividualism Is Futile

 Brandividualism is nothing new.
-But prior to the arrival of social networks, the media brands themselves got to be the sole arbiters of brandividualism.
+The brandividualized billboards have been around for decades.
+But prior to the arrival of social networks, the media brands themselves got to be the sole arbiters of brandivdualism.
 There were no other practical ways to keep in touch with your favorite newscaster, weatherperson or columnist other than to tune into the media brands that employed them.
+How else were you to follow Peter Jennings other than to watch ABC’s World News Tonight?

-Third, in addition to providing the necessary buttons and icons for connecting to your media brand over social networks, be sure to offer all of the available means for your audience members to connect directly with your brandividuals.
+Third, in addition to providing the necessary buttons and icons for connecting to your media brand over social networks (you do have that, don’t you?), be sure to offer all of the available means for your audience members to connect directly with your brandividuals .

-David Berlind is the chief content officer at UBM TechWeb.
+David Berlind is the chief content editor at UBM TechWeb.